 Chuck Cowdery Blog.
 There are few people walking the earth who know as much about American whiskey as Chuck Cowdery.
 The author of Bourbon, Straight, the best bourbon book around, Chuck talks equal parts history and current whiskey news, and he's not afraid to give his opinion, even when it may be unpopular with the industry.

 K&L Spirits Journal.
 David Driscoll and David Othenin-Girard run the spirits program at California retailer K&L and maintain a spirits blog that is more than just salesmanship.
 For retailers, the Davids speak surprisingly honestly about the industry and the whiskey they sell.
-They are truly a breath of fresh air, offering information, a podcast and letting us know about exciting new whiskeys coming into the shop.
+They are truly a breath of fresh air, offering information and letting us know about exciting new whiskeys coming into the shop.

 Los Angeles Whisk(e)y Society.
 Probably the best designed whiskey review sites on line, the LAWS site includes ratings for over 1,000 whiskeys of all types.
 I'm a LAWS member and rate whiskey on the site.